zrottman/assembler/README.md

 ./assembler path/to/your/assembly_file.asm
 ```

-Replace path/to/your/assembly_file.asm with the actual path to your assembly file.
+Replace `path/to/your/assembly_file.asm` with the actual path to your assembly file.

 ### 3. Output:

 After running the above command, the assembler will process the assembly file and generate the corresponding machine code.
-The output will be saved to a new file with the same name as the input assembly file, but with a different extension (e.g., .hack).
+In addition to being printed to stdout, the output will be saved to a new file with the same name as the input assembly file, but with a different extension (e.g., .hack).
 You can find this output file in the same directory where your assembly file is located.

+### 4. Clean:

+To remove executable and all dependent object files, run `make clean`.

 ## Example